-James Hannon was six years old and attending a birthday party when the alleged incident happened in the Dublin complex six years ago.
+James Hannon was six years of age and attending a birthday party when the alleged accident happened in the Dublin complex six years ago.

 Approving the settlement, Mr Justice Garrett Simons said the boy had made an excellent recovery from what could have been a life-changing event.

 The boy’s counsel, Finbarr Fox SC, told the court it was their case that the goalpost was not properly secured.

 James Hannon, now aged 12, from Glandore Road, Drumcondra, Dublin, had through his mother, Paula Hannon, sued Indoor Football Ireland Ltd, with offices at Corrstown, Kilsallaghan, Co Dublin, and the operator of the sports facility, which at the time was at Airways Industrial Estate, Santry, Dublin.

 The boy was attending a birthday celebration for a group of boys and girls on October 16th, 2016, when it was claimed he was struck by a falling goalpost.

 It was claimed there was a failure to sufficiently tie down or strap down a set of goalposts and there was a failure to warn of the existence of an alleged trap or hazard on the premises.